 And if you’re staying open on a limited basis, be sure to change your opening hours to reflect this.
 In addition to changing what hours your profile displays, it’ll also automatically add “Hours or services may differ due to COVID-19” to your listing.

 Just be warned: Google may be slow at processing these changes due to volume, so you may also want to get in touch with your customers directly.

 DO: tell your customers what’s going on

 Really, it’s just common courtesy!

-Whether you’re temporarily closing, culling certain services or changing your procedure to protect customer health and wellbeing, it’s important that you
+Whether you’re temporarily closing, culling certain services or changing your procedure to protect customer health and wellbeing, it’s important that you communicate.

 Many of our clients have already taken action on this front by themselves.